dlaf88/dlaf88.github.io/_posts/2019-07-31-TDD-continued.md

 end
 {% endhighlight %}

+running ```bundle exec rspec``` in the command line leads to an error on `uninitialized constant Project`.

+### The Next Question
-running ```bundle exec rspec``` in the command line leads to an error on uninitialized constant Project.
-The author then questions what path should a programmer take in passing the test.
-The author gives three choices 1) purist 2)practical way 3) the teaching way.
+What should a programmer do after the first fail in order to pass the test?
+The author gives three choices or "ways": 1) purist way 2)practical way 3) the teaching way.

 The purist way is writing the min code to get the test passing.
-The practical way involves writing the code that you need to eventually write to get the test passing.
+The practical way is writing code that the programmer knows will pass plus any additional code that the programmer knows will cause other failures.

-To pass the test
+In this case, to pass the test create a `Project` model.

 {% highlight ruby %}